-- 1) The employee must have worked for Bonner County for 12 months or 52 weeks.
+1) The employee must have worked for Bonner County for 12 months or 52 weeks.
 The 12 months or 52 weeks need not have been consecutive.
 Separate periods of employment will be counted, provided that the break in service does not exceed seven years.
-Separate periods of employment will be counted if the break in service exceeds seven years due to National Guard or Reserve military service obligations or when there is a written agreement, including a collective bargaining agreement, stating the employer's intention to rehire the employee after the service break.
-For eligibility purposes, an employee will be considered to have been employed for an entire week even if the employee was on the payroll for only part of a week or if the employee is on leave during the week. - 2) The employee must have worked at least 1,250 hours during the 12-month period immediately preceding the commencement of the leave.
+Separate periods of employment will be counted if the break in service exceeds seven years due to National Guard or Reserve military service obligations or when there is a written agreement, including a collective bargaining agreement, stating the employee will be considered to have been employed for an entire week even if the employee was on the payroll for only part of a week or if the employee is on leave during the week.

+2) The employee must have worked at least 1,250 hours during the 12-month period immediately preceding the commencement of the leave.
 The 1,250 hours do not include time spent on paid or unpaid leave.
 Consequently, these hours of leave should not be counted in determining the 1,250 hours eligibility test for an employee under FMLA.